 We hear you… “but I love the feeling of my shampoo lathering” “I don’t want bacteria in my products, parabens don’t seem so bad!”

 What kind of harm are we talking about?
-Well there are many studies that have shown that parabens have a slight ability to mimic estrogen which can cause problems in the body’s cells and parabens have even been found in breast cancer tumors.
+Well, there are many studies that have shown that parabens have a slight ability to mimic estrogen which can cause problems in the body’s cells and parabens have even been found in breast cancer tumors.
 Sulfates have been linked in studies to leave residue in the heart, lungs and even the brain.
-While there hasn’t been any conclusive studies that link these chemicals to cancer, there are researchers that feel there should be cause for concern.
+While there haven’t been any conclusive studies that link these chemicals to cancer, there are researchers that feel there should be cause for concern.

 The conversation will continue to expand as more research is done on the possible causes of breast cancer and other harmful effects... so while no conclusive evidence has been found yet we decided to kick these chemicals to the curb and opt for the more natural route.
 If you can find alternatives then why lather yourself with chemicals?
-It can be as easy as picking Verb Hydrating Shampoo & Conditioner and throwing away those drug store alternatives.
+It can be as easy as picking a Verb Shampoo and Conditioner and throwing away those drug store alternatives.

-Beyond potentially causing internal problems sulfates are also bad for your hair (something we definitely don’t want!).
+Beyond potentially causing internal problems, sulfates are also bad for your hair (something we definitely don’t want!).
 Sulfates can irritate your scalp, fade your color, dry your hair out and in some cases aid in hair loss.
-While sulfates are the cleansing agent that helps to rid your hair of buildup, make sure to look for products that have alternatives.
+While sulfates are the cleansing agent that helps to rid your hair of build-up, make sure to look for products that have alternatives.

-We love the lathering process, feeling like your hair is getting clean in the shower is important to us so we decided to use Sodium Lauryl Sulfoacetate (SLSA) as an alternative.
+We love the lathering process, feeling like your hair is getting clean in the shower is important to us so we decided to use sodium lauryl sulfoacetate (SLSA) as an alternative.

 SLSA is a natural cleanser, derived from coconut and palm oils, that dissolves quicker in water, rinses faster and is much more mild on your hair, eliminating any harmful effects from the harsh cheap sulfate chemical.

-We know all this scientific lingo can get confusing so that’s why we decided to make the simple decision to take parabens and sulfates out of Verb products.
+We know all this scientific lingo can get confusing so that’s why we decided to make the simple decision to take parabens and harmful sulfates out of Verb products.